Cover photo by Gerhard Diedericks.

 Length up to 38mm; Wingspan reaches 66mm.

-Males are distinctive and unmistakable within South Africa.
-There are other very similar species further north in Africa, notably Trithemis palustris (Marsh Dropwing).
+Male Jaunty Dropwings are distinctive and unmistakable within South Africa.
+The combination of pale blue thorax, Greenish-blue eyes, and striking yellow and black abdomen is diagnostic.
+There are other very similar species further north in Africa, notably the Marsh Dropwing Trithemis palustris.

-Females can be easily confused with other dropwing species.
-Trithemis stictica females can be told by the thick, unsmudged black markings on the sides of the thorax and the bold black and yellow abdomen pattern.
+Females can be easily confused with those of other dropwing species, especially the Navy Dropwing (Trithemis furva).
+Elegant Dropwing females can be told by the thick, un-smudged black markings on the sides of the thorax and the bold black and yellow abdomen pattern.

 Click here for more details on identification.